-This edition was published by DAW Books on April 6, 2010 in paperback and has 389 pages.
+This romance, science fiction is a paperback edition that was published by DAW Books on April 6, 2010 and has 389 pages.

 First in the Katherine “Kitty” Katt urban fantasy series about a human who falls in with crusading aliens out to save the world.